 Snoring and Obstructive Sleep Apnea

 Snoring is a common warning sign for obstructive sleep apnea.
-Prior to treatment, you should be diagnosed by a board-certified sleep medicine physician.
-If you have snoring without sleep apnea, your doctor should give you a prescription for an oral sleep appliance.
+Prior to treatment, you should be diagnosed by a board-certified physician.
+If you have snoring without sleep apnea, your doctor can give you a prescription for an oral sleep appliance.
 If you have sleep apnea, your doctor will discuss treatment options with you.

 The most common treatment for sleep apnea is continuous positive airway pressure (CPAP) therapy.
 The CPAP machine keeps your airway open by providing forced air through flexible tubing.
 CPAP therapy requires you to wear a mask as you sleep.
-Although CPAP therapy is effective, some people are unable to adhere to it.
+Although CPAP therapy is effective, some people are unable to adhere to it or simply prefer another option.
 Your doctor should consider giving you a prescription for a sleep apnea appliance if you are unable to tolerate CPAP therapy or prefer an alternate treatment.
 Many people like an oral appliance because it is comfortable, quiet, portable and easy to wear.
 In some severe cases of sleep apnea, upper airway surgery may be another treatment option.

 Introduction to Oral Appliance Therapy

 Dentists pioneered the use of oral appliance therapy for the treatment of obstructive sleep apnea and snoring in adults.
 An oral appliance is a device worn in the mouth only during sleep.
-It fits like a sports mouth guard or orthodontic retainer.
+It fits like an orthodontic retainer.
 A custom-fit oral sleep appliance is an effective treatment that prevents the airway from collapsing by supporting the jaw in a forward position.

 Oral appliance therapy is an effective treatment for obstructive sleep apnea (OSA) and snoring.
-Provided by a dentist, oral appliance therapy uses a custom-fit, “mouth guard-like” device worn only during sleep.
+Provided by a qualified dentist, oral appliance therapy uses a custom-fit device worn only during sleep.
 Oral appliance therapy helps maintain an open, unobstructed airway.

 Qualified Dentists and Patient Care